-- Dry kibble is overcooked and over processed.
-Even kibble that contains vegetables have now been processed so that they no longer resemble the fresh, alkaline food it once was.
+- Dry kibble is overcooked and over-processed.
+Even kibble that contains vegetables has now been processed so that they no longer resemble the fresh, alkaline food it once was.
 Why is that an issue?
 Fresh foods contain enzymes, vitamins, antioxidants and nutrients that frequently get "lost in the cooking".
 These enzymes help your pet break down the nutrients.
 Dry food is harder to digest than canned, fresh homemade or raw frozen food.
 Poor digestion leads to food stagnation and fermentation in the intestinal tract which is what contributes to allergies and other health problems.

 - Dry food is also not nearly as well absorbed as other forms of pet food.
-Ever wonder why dogs that eat dry food leave larger "stool deposits" outside than those that eat a raw frozen diet?"
-If you haven't tried a raw frozen diet, then you will be amazed at how much less mess there is to pickup!
-That is because much of the dry kibble is not digested or absorbed by your pet whereas in a raw frozen diet, there is very little left behind.
+Ever wonder why dogs that eat dry food leave larger "stool deposits" outside than those that eat a raw frozen diet?
+If you haven't tried a raw frozen diet, then you will be amazed at how much less mess there is to pick up!
+That is because much of the dry kibble is not digested or absorbed by your pet whereas, in a raw frozen diet, there is very little left behind.